aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

 ### Error Response

 The receiver MUST respond with an error response if it is unable to process the request.
 The error response MUST include the appropriate error code as described in Section 2.4 of DeliveryPush {{RFC8935}}.

+# Authentication and Authorization

+The Transmitter MUST verify the identity of the Receiver by validating the TLS certification presented by the Receiver, and verifying that it is the intended recipient of the request, before sending the SETs.

+The Transmitter MUST attempt to obtain the OAuth Protected Resource Metadata {{I-D.ietf-oauth-resource-metadata}} for the Receiver's multi-push endpoint.
+If such metadata is found, the Transmitter MUST obtain an access token using the metadata.
+If no such metadata is found, then the Transmitter MAY use any means to authorize itself to the Receiver.

+The Receiver MUST verify the identity and authorization of the Transmitter.

 # Conventions and Definitions